Your bookmarks, current everywhere.

 The server stores the encrypted result and operational sync records, not a decryption key or readable copy of bookmark contents.

-Private by architecture.
-Verified in public language.
+Protected by architecture.
+Explained in plain language.

 Plain-English details on encryption, permissions, metadata, data deletion, and what Relay cannot read.